CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 | `vomit` | Any creature within its aoe will instantly vomit, if it's able to do so.

-Another mandatory member is spell "shape".
+Another mandatory field is spell "shape".
 This dictates how the area of effect works.

 | Shape | Description
 | --    | --